Our top things to do in Kep and Kampot guide shows you the best of these two towns in Southern Cambodia.

 In 1959 Sihanouk reopened the resort and added a casino in 1962 and renamed the complex the Kiri Hotel.

 Today Soka Hotels have added 3 new hotels and a casino on the site with plans for a housing estate.
 Lok Yeay Mao Monument is one of the first things that you see on arrival at Bokor National Park.
 We recommend that you stop and enjoy the views.

-The Rainbow Bridge also known as the Old Rainbow Bridge was built to span the Kampong Bay River and connect the two banks – east and west.
-It was built in 1923-1925 but unfortunately, it was destroyed during the civil war on the 16th June 1971.
+The Rainbow Bridge is also known as the Old Rainbow Bridge was built to span the Kampong Bay River and connect the two banks – east and west.
+It was built from 1923-to 1925 but unfortunately, it was destroyed during the civil war on the 16th of June 1971.
 The bridge was rebuilt to carry pedestrians and motorbikes.

 French Colonial Buildings of Kampot

 Kampot’s French Colonial architecture dates back to the late 19th century and early 20th century.
 Wander the streets and you will see some of them still in a dilapidated state and some that have been converted into boutique hotels and restaurants.

 There are two markets to visit in Kampot:

 - The art-deco Old Market was built in the 1930s